JackCX777/brute_force/README.md

 $ source venv/bin/activate
 Run the test server by console command:
 $ python3 test_server_WSGI.py
+Don't close previous terminal window and open one more terminal window from applications folder, then activate virtual environment for new terminal too:
+$ source venv/bin/activate
-Run the application by console command:
+Run the application by console command in new terminal:
 $ python3 main.py
 Type s for set attack settings if you have changed the set_attack_settings.py file.